w3c/wai-media-intro/source/accessible-media/transcript.html.erb.md

 ## Transcript basics

-A transcript is a textual version of a program's audio track.
-They have a wide variety of uses:
+At a minimum, a transcript is a textual version of a program's audio track.
+For maximum accessibility, however, a full transcript-- one that includes a textual representation of the audio as well as descriptions of important on-screen action or cues-- should be made available to users.
+Transcripts have a wide variety of uses:

 -   Users can quickly scan a transcript to learn about a video- or audio-file's subject matter prior to watching or listening to the media.
 -   Transcripts can be easily searched.